Moikapy/EthereumProjectLibrary/Readme.md

 # Etherium Projects

 ## Introductions
-This is a Index of my Etherium Projects as I learn, I will have personal repos for most projects.
+This is a Index of my Ethereum Projects as I learn,
+I will have personal repos for most projects.

 ## Author